How to Brush Coat a PCB with Conformal Coating | Step-by-Step Guide

 1) Tools & Materials You’ll Need

-All of the tools listed below are the same professional-grade materials we use daily in our SCH coating services.
-They are available to purchase directly from us, and we can advise on the best combination for your chemistry, build type and production volume.
+All of the tools below are aligned to the same production approach we use in SCH coating services, and we can advise on the best combination for your chemistry and build type.

-• Clean decanting pots / jars – small solvent-resistant glass or metal pots for working quantities.
-These prevent contamination and reduce solvent loss.
+• Clean decanting pots/jars: small working quantities reduce contamination and solvent loss.

 2) Step 1 – Clean & Prepare the PCB

 Coating only adheres to clean, dry surfaces.
-Before you brush coat a PCB with conformal coating, remove flux residues, dust, oils and ionic contamination by IPA wipe, DI wash and bake, ultrasonic cleaning, or engineered cleaning agents according to your process.
+Remove flux residues, dust, oils and ionic contamination (IPA wipe, DI wash and bake, ultrasonic cleaning, or engineered cleaners) as defined by your process.

 • Ensure moisture is fully removed from under components and inside connectors.

-• Handle cleaned boards with gloves – avoid fingerprints and skin oils.
+• Handle cleaned boards with gloves to avoid fingerprints and skin oils.

-• Confirm cleanliness against your ionic contamination and visual inspection criteria before starting.
+• Verify cleanliness against your ionic contamination and visual inspection criteria before coating.

 3) Step 2 – Mask Keep-Out Areas

-• Barrier masking: Use tapes/dots or liquid mask.
-Press edges down firmly to avoid seepage under the tape.
+• Barrier masking: tapes/dots or liquid mask; burnish edges to avoid seepage.

-• Shield masking: Use reusable boots/caps for repeat jobs – faster, more consistent, and easier to remove.
+• Shield masking: reusable boots/caps for repeat work; faster and more consistent.

-Learn more in the Masking Hub: masking strategies and barrier masking systems.
+Learn more: masking strategies and barrier masking systems.

 4) Step 3 – Set Viscosity & Working Area